 But Isn't Calories In Vs Calories Out All There is To It?

 Have you ever wondered why people who restrict calories will initially lose weight while dieting but then stagnate and eventually start gaining it back?

 Your body accepts the current caloric restricted state as its new baseline and will strive to prevent further changes.

-In order to make more progress and lose more weight, you will have to consume even less calories to force further adaptations from your body.
+In order to make more progress and lose more weight, you will have to consume even fewer calories to force further adaptations from your body.